Code-Institute-Submissions/kermit-and-the-frogs/docs/README.md

 * [Bootstrap 4](https://getbootstrap.com/docs/4.4/getting-started/introduction/) was used throughout the project mainly to make site responsive using the Bootstrap Grid System.

 * [Font Awesome](https://fontawesome.com/) was used to make the icons in the navigation bar and the clickable social icons.

+* Fixed the favicon.ico error by using this [Stack Overflow](https://stackoverflow.com/questions/1321878/how-to-prevent-favicon-ico-requests) post.

 #### Acknowledgements